 - futilityBounds

-A numeric vector of length \(K\) specifying futility boundaries on the max-Z scale at the end of Phase 2 and on the Z scale for the \(K - 1\) analyses in Phase 3.
+A numeric vector of length \(K\) specifying futility boundaries on the Z scale at the end of Phase 2 for the rank-selected arm and on the Z scale for the \(K - 1\) analyses in Phase 3.
 The final analysis uses the efficacy boundary as the futility boundary.

 - futilityCP